msabramo/defrost/README.rst

    ---
    requirements:
-   - requirement: foobar<1.0
+   - requirement: foobar>=1.0
      reason: foobar pre-1.0 is no longer supported, please upgrade to 1.x

-   - requirement: ordereddict
+   - requirement: ordereddict<0.0
      reason: ordereddict is part of Python 2.7 and above.
 If you are still running Python 2.6, please upgrade!

 And this is how you would go about loading requirements and finding deprecated